 At any time, some children in our schools may have physical disabilities/medical needs and consequently need additional resources.
 The Trust is committed to providing an environment that allows these children full access to all areas of learning.
 Teachers modify teaching and learning as appropriate for these children, often with the support from the members of the Inclusion Team.
 In their planning, teachers ensure that they give children with physical disabilities/medical needs the opportunity to develop skills in practical aspects of the curriculum.

 Gifted & Talented Pupils

 Children who are considered 'Gifted & Talented' in particular curriculum areas are tracked as a group and provision is tailored to suit their abilities.
-Our links with Langley Grammar School allow us to run a 'Day a Week' school where G&T pupils work away from school and are exposed to higher level subject knowledge delivered by secondary school teachers.

 Pupils at risk of exclusion